-Today is international surfing day and I just thought I didn’t wrote a lot about surfing though it was one of my favorite activities while in Australia.
+Today is international surfing day and I just thought I didn’t write a lot about surfing though it was one of my favorite activities while in Australia.

 Surfing was part of culture in Polynesia for ages but only in the last century the surfing was gaining popularity in other parts of the world.